Shef-AIRE/StoicIML/README.md

-# StoiXML
-Classifying the Stoichiometry of Virus-like Particles with Interpretable Machine Learning
+# StoiIML: Classifying the Stoichiometry of Virus-like Particles with Interpretable Machine Learning